mrusse/file-to-image/README.md

 # Usage

-To encode a file use the `-e` flag.
-Example:
+To encode a file use the `-e` flag:
 ```
 python file-to-image.py -e file.txt
 ```